User Guide

 -

-The index of the displayed resident. -
+RESIDENT_INDEXThe index of the displayed resident. -

-The index of the displayed room.
+ROOM_INDEXThe index of the displayed room.

-Note that RESIDENT_INDEX
+Note that RESIDENT_INDEX and ROOM_INDEX both conform to INDEX.

 Example: